-An OC graduate with a Bachelor of Arts degree in Communication Studies will:
+An OC graduate with a Bachelor of Science degree in Journalism will:

 - 1. Have been encouraged to sustain or adopt a Christian worldview characterized by participation in a Christian community. - 2.
-Have been encouraged to balance successfully career, family, church and community. - 3.
-Be familiar with the appropriate theories of communication. - 4.
-Have developed the appropriate writing styles and skills expected by future employers or graduate programs. - 5.
+Have been encouraged to successfully balance career, family, church and community. - 3.
+Be familiar with appropriate theories of mass communication. - 4.
+Have developed the appropriate writing styles and skills expected by future employers. - 5.
 Have an understanding of the fundamentals of research and be able to interpret research findings. - 6.
 Understand the ethics of communication. - 7.
-Be able to pursue successfully a graduate degree in communication.
+Be successfully able to pursue a career in the converged world of journalism as a reporter, producer, or editor characterized by the ability to acquire, process, and distribute newsworthy stories in formats appropriate for print, broadcast or web and within the US legal and regulatory framework.